Hurricane Laura causes widespread damage in Miss-Lou - Mississippi's Best Community Newspaper

 Merrill said people should avoid unnecessary travel so that no traffic accidents occur that could overwhelm first responders.

 “We’ve had several trees down and several people without electricity.
 As far as I know, everyone is safe,” Merrill said.
 “We’re working around the clock to get the trees off of the power lines and get the power turned back on.
 For anyone who needs help or has any medical machines that need electricity, don’t hesitate to give us a call and we can figure out how to accommodate them.
 The Convention Center is open if anyone needs shelter.
 If you don’t have to get out right now, please stay in.
-Our emergency crews are out working and we’re stretched thin.”
+Our emergency crews are out working, and we’re stretched thin.”

 Armstrong said anyone who must drive should drive slowly and carefully on wet roads and keep enough stopping distance between themselves and other drivers.

-Those who see water, trees or power lines in the roads should call and report it, Armstrong said.
+Armstrong said those who see water, trees or power lines in the roads should call and report it.

 “Our officers have been busy since they’ve come to work and are now assisting Entergy and work crews to get roads open,” Armstrong said.
 “There has been no one killed or injured and no injuries due to storm-related traffic accidents so far.”